Disjoint Sets (Union-Find)

 - {5}.

-From now on, let's only use Union Find
+From now on, let's only use Union Find.

 Common Operations

-data structure allows two main operations:
+A Union Find data structure allows two main operations:

 - union(a, b): merge the sets to which the nodes

-belong. - find(a): determine the set for the node
+aandbbelong. - find(a): determine the set for the node

 Implementation

-There are two ways1 to implement Union Find
+There are two ways1 to implement Union Find.

-The complexities below refer to the Time
+The complexities below refer to the Time.

-For the Space
+For the Space,

-we need to build a list of n
+we need to build a list of n nodes to contain information about the nodes,

 hence it will always be .